nickwells/utilities/findGoDirs/_findGoDirs.DOC.md

 # findGoDirs

-This will search for directories containing Go packages.
-You can add extra criteria for selecting the directory.
+This will search for directories containing Go packages\.
+You can add extra criteria for selecting the directory\.
 Once in each selected directory you can perform certain actions